melinaroy/melinaroy/courses/linkedin-learning/programming-foundations_object-oriented-design/notes.md

 - encapsulation: private (-) vs public (+)
 - static attributes and static methods
 - constructors and multiple constructions (polymorphism: overload, overriding)

+## Inheritance and Composition

+- Inheritance: describes an "is a" relationship ("is a kind of", "is a type of")
+- abstract class:
+  - exists for other classes to inherit
+  - cannot be instantiated
+  - contains at least one abstract method
+- java has "final" class which is referred as a "concrete" class (the opposite of abstract); other classes cannot inherit from it
+- Interface: list of methods for a class to implement.
+It doesn't contain any actual behavior
+  - in class diagram, represented by a box similar to a class but with the tag <<interface>> and dashed arrows from classes using it
+- interface vs abstract class
+  - interfaces represent a capability; can be implement for different classes
+  - abstract class represent a type
+- aggregation: one object is built of other objects
+  - "has a" relationship, "uses a" or "uses many"
+  - in class diagram, represented by an unfilled diamond
+- composition: more specific form of aggregation which implies ownership
+  - in class diagram, represented by a filled diamond